Sebastien-VZN/auroria_link/README.md

 -   **⚡ Real-Time Communication**: Architecture based on a **WebSocket (Node.js)** server for instant, full-duplex exchanges with heartbeat monitoring (30s) and automatic reconnection.
 -   **🔒 Absolute Privacy & Encryption**: The messaging is **100% private**.
 All messages and files are **encrypted at rest on the server** with **AES-256-GCM** (streaming chunks 8MB).
 Communications transit via **HTTPS** and **WSS (WebSocket Secure)**, ensuring end-to-end maximum security.
 -   **🚀 High-Performance Backend**: 4-level RAM cache architecture (OPcache → APCu → Ramdisk → Redis) delivering **-80% CPU decrypt load**, **+150% throughput**, and **×2 bandwidth**.
 Persistent database connections and 11 critical indexes ensure ultra-fast queries.
--   **⏱️ Optimized Message Retention**: Messages are retained for 15 days on the server and 3 months on the client, with an option for automatic deletion after 24 hours for maximum confidentiality.
+-   **⏱️ Optimized Message Retention**: Messages are retained for 15 days on the server and 1 year on the client (integrated database), with an option for automatic deletion after 24 hours for maximum confidentiality.
 Daily cleanup at midnight to limit server load and optimize storage costs.
 -   **📱 Multi-Device Support**: Switch seamlessly between your devices (desktop or mobile) with automatic session management. **Maximum 2 simultaneous connections** per user for optimal security and resource management.
 -   **🔄 Smart Reconnection**: Automatic reconnection with exponential backoff in case of network loss, with 2FA validation when necessary to ensure your session security.
 -   **🛡️ 5-Layer Security**: Route validation, brute force protection with IP tracking, 2FA via email (PIN 6-digit), AES-256-GCM encryption, and intelligent multi-device management.